ArtsUnirc/MostCanbusData/README.md

 # CNMS-SPOKE6-WP1
-This repository has been created to share and make usable the UniRC dataset created during the <em>Piano Nazionale di Ripresa e Resilienza</em> (PNRR) project activities.
+This repository has been created to share and make usable the UniRC datasets created during the <em>Piano Nazionale di Ripresa e Resilienza</em> (PNRR) project activities.
 See flow_chart.pdf for major details.

 ## Prerequisities:
 * Ubuntu OS (tested on v.
 20.04 LTS and v.
 22.04 LTS)